 “Now wouldn’t it be silly,” he says very, very quietly into her mouth–she can barely hear him–“if you kissed me and I turn into a frog?”

-Grace jerks, pauses.
+Claudia jerks, pauses.
 “Yes.
 Too silly.
-Don’t you dare.”
+Much too silly.”
 From the reproachful look, one might think that she actually believes that he can polymorph at will, and would do it in a heartbeat, just to distract her.
 But she leans back over his face, breathing his breath, and kisses him again, anyway.

-When she draws her head back, the pupils of his eyes are a very strange shape indeed.
-U-shaped.
-The irises are lightening toward gold.
-They are quite large, too, almost no white to the eye.
+When she draws her head back, the pupils of his eyes are a very strange shape indeed, almost rectangular.
+The irises are spreading, too, almost no white to the eye.
+Those eyes are so familiar, she’s seen similar at the riding center where she took lessons.

 “Oh damn,” he says, and blinks at her.
 “Sorry.”

-She leans very close, gripping his head in both her hands, as if she might be hanging onto a hysterical child, and she tells him, “No.”
+She leans very close, gripping his head in both her hands, as if she might be hanging onto a hysterical child, and she tells him, “No way, Tam Lin.
+Just no. This house too crowded to have something that large thrashing around in it.”
+He pulls his chin into his chest and snorts, struggling for control.

-He gasps.
 His body is shifting around under her, and she’s certain that anybody watching them bump around are thinking the worst, but she’s got more important things to think about.
-It’s probably the dumbest thing she’s done –Sir was always telling her that her curiosity would get her into trouble one day–but she leans down into him and he seems rather bigger than she remembers him being.
-And his face is quite a lot bigger.
-“If you turn into a horse in this room I’m going to make you lie down on your side, like you’re sick, so you don’t thrash around and hurt yourself, and wear a head stall,” she tells him, very angry.
-“I’m sure Penelope could make one for you in about ten minutes.”
+It’s probably the dumbest thing she’s done –Master was always telling her that her curiosity would get her into trouble one day–but she leans down into him.

 He gives a little grunt, arching his back, and twisting his head away from her, and the tusks swing wide of her face just in time, and thump into the plaster wall, leaving marks.
 His arms strain wide away from her, as if he’s having epileptic seizures, and he strains up against her, gasping, and she hears claws scrape the floor in an arc, scoring the wood enough to screech over the howl of the wind.
 He lies there like that, back like a bow, for a long scary moment, and then he sighs, and gives a gulping swallow, and his body sags down.